bright/new-www/_posts/2017-11-14-write-native-in-react-native.md

 * `void onHostPause()`
 * `void onHostDestroy()`

-All lifecycle functionality implement here.
+All lifecycle functionalities implement here.
 Then in the constructor register listener with `reactContext.addLifecycleEventListener(this)` and... done.
 Our module behaves like activity now.

 The last thing to make our module visible is to override `getName` method.
 It should be returning the name of our module, like that: